TymHolt/smpl-make/README.md

 > smplmake

 to get an executable file, depending which build system you want to use.
 Of course it is intended that *smpl-make* is used for building itself.
+Using the goal *release* you can create a package for installation.
+Using the goal *gnu-makefile* you can create a *GNU Makefile* for building this project.

 ## Usage